Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Additional Experimental Results

 Table~\ref{tab:kernel_lsqr} shows the hyperparameters and associated ranges considered in the kernel least squares classification experiment discussed in Section~\ref{ssec:kernel_lsqr}.

-The cost term C is divided by the number of samples so that the tradeoff between the squared error and the $l_2$ penalty would remain constant as the resource increased (squared error is summed across observations and not averaged).
-The regularization term $\lambda$ is equal to the inverse of the scaled cost term C. Additionally, the average test error with associated minimum and maximum ranges across 10 trials are show in Figure~\ref{fig:kernel_lsqr_bars}.
+The cost term C is divided by the number of samples so that the tradeoff between the squared error and the $L_2$ penalty would remain constant as the resource increased (squared error is summed across observations and not averaged).
+The regularization term $\lambda$ is equal to the inverse of the scaled cost term C. Additionally, the average test error with the top and bottom quartiles across 10 trials are show in Figure~\ref{fig:kernel_lsqr_bars}.

 Table~\ref{tab:random_features} shows the hyperparameters and associated ranges considered in the random features kernel approximation classification experiment discussed in Section~\ref{ssec:random_features}.
-The regularization term $\lambda$ is divided by the number of features so that the tradeoff between the squared error and the $l_2$ penalty would remain constant as the resource increased.
-Additionally, the average test error with associated minimum and maximum ranges across 10 trials are show in Figure~\ref{fig:kernel_approx_bars}.
+The regularization term $\lambda$ is divided by the number of features so that the tradeoff between the squared error and the $L_2$ penalty would remain constant as the resource increased.
+Additionally, the average test error with the top and bottom quartiles across 10 trials are show in Figure~\ref{fig:kernel_approx_bars}.